bryonbaker/rhai-redis-demo/doc/demo-script.md

 To view the network status type the command ```skupper network status```.

-It can take a little while for the routers to synchronise.
-But after a while the result of the network should look like this:
+You need to wait while the routers are synchronising.
+But after a while the network should report as follows:

 ```
 SYDNEY: src$ skupper network status